Where to find the Elden Ring Meteorite Staff

 - Sellia Crystal Tunnel (most likely nearest Site of Grace)

 You'll find the Meteorite Staff location in a ruined tower at number 1 on the map, in the Swamp of Aeonia.
 The easiest way to get there is via the Sellia Crystal Tunnel Site of Grace at number 2, which you'll probably have been teleported to at some point early on thanks to booby trap.
-If that hasn't happened yet then you'll can try and ride out there from Limgrave.
+If that hasn't happened yet then you'll can try and ride out there from Limgrave (or find the basement area in the Dragon-Burnt Ruins in Limgrave and open the chest for a surprise).

 However you reach it, make sure you stock up on Preserving and Neutralizing Boluses to deal with Scarlett Rot and poison respectively.
 The Swamp is full of red water that will inflict Scarlett Rot on you - when the status bar fills you'll take constant damage until you cure it, rest at a Site of Grace, or die.
 A lot of enemies in this area will use poison based attacks as well, hence preparing for both.